manasa-arun/python/content/en/Tips/False-keyword-in-python.md

 ---

-## python `False` keyword
+## Python `False` keyword

-1. The `false` keyword is one of the keyword out of thirty-five keywords in python.
+1. The `false` keyword is one of the keyword out of thirty-five keywords in Python.
 2. The result of a comparison operation is the Boolean value `False`.
 3. The `False` keyword is equivalent to 0.
 4. Boolean values are often used in conditional statements to control the flow of a program